Last Updated on October 8, 2022 by Rebecca Lake

 Interest rates and APY

 The CIT Savings Connect account offers one of the most competitive rates and APYs of any online savings account.
-As of June 2022, savers could earn an APY that was 17 times higher than the national average.
-(Note: Rates are subject to change.)

 Like other online savings accounts, the CIT Bank Savings Connect account is fee-friendly.
 When you open an account, you pay no: